DeeJayLSP/godot-mpg/README.md

 This module uses the [PL_MPEG](https://github.com/phoboslab/pl_mpeg) library by Dominic Szablewski with a few patches.

 ## Known issues
-- A blank frame can be seen when looping and sometimes at the start.
+- There seems to be a lag spike when the video starts.
+This causes an empty frame to be seen at start and when looping.
 - Theora is still a little faster despite its bugs.
 Proposed optimizations in PL_MPEG might fix this in the future.